 Social engineering is a technique used by hackers to manipulate people into willfully giving up sensitive information or downloading dangerous software.
 To up their success rates, scam artists usually masquerade as bank tellers or business executives.
-The worst part is, there’s little-to-no coding required to perform a con; hackers only need to research their target on social media and deliver a convincing lie.
+The worst part is that there’s little-to-no coding required to perform a con; hackers only need to research their target on social media and deliver a convincing lie.

 As social engineering exploits human vulnerabilities, no amount of security software can completely protect you and your employees.
 Instead, you should conduct monthly security awareness training sessions to encourage safe computer habits and ensure your ‘human firewalls’ are up to date with the latest scams.

-Network security is a subset of cybersecurity, and is probably the area most people are familiar with.
+Network security is a subset of cybersecurity and is probably the area most people are familiar with.
 It focuses on defending IT infrastructures against malware, denial-of-service attacks, and network intrusions.

 Why does it matter?

 Understanding the differences between each security area can save your business in the long run.
 For instance, a partner focusing solely on network security; leaves other areas of your business exposed to social engineering, office break-ins, and internal data leaks.

 To prepare for any security risk, you must consider all available solutions; and be willing to find a partner that makes all forms of security work together.

 Having worked in the IT industry for several years, we understand the repercussions of a security breach.
 When sensitive data falls into the wrong hands, you lose thousands of dollars in legal penalties, data recovery efforts, and loss of customer trust.